 Many outdoor areas and a few buildings on campus are, in a general sense and during normal business hours, "open to the public."
 However, the entire campus and all University-owned buildings are private property.
 The University thus restricts access to some buildings and outdoor areas during business hours, and restricts access to all buildings and some outdoor areas during non-business hours.
 In addition, from time to time, the University exercises its right to deny individuals access to all or some University property, normally after an individualized determination has been made that a person(s) has engaged in criminal activity, suspicious activity, or behavior that is or is likely to be threatening, violent or disruptive to University operations and activities.

-Alcohol is not allowed at events that have not received the appropriate alcohol approval (See alcohol policy here: http://leadership.uchicago.edu/alcohol-policy).
+Alcohol is not allowed at events that have not received the appropriate alcohol approval (See the alcohol policy).
 University officials or agents of the University have the authority to prohibit attendees from bringing alcoholic beverages to any University event and require appropriate identification for dispensing alcohol at events that have received approval.
 Unauthorized beverages may be confiscated by the official or agent.

 For events where a large crowd is expected or where there is a potential for the attendance of persons with views that differ from the views held by event organizers, in advance of the event, student organizations should provide the contact information of their Center for Leadership and Involvement advisor and departments should provide the contact information of an appropriate full-time staff member in their department; that staff member may be required to attend.
-Contact information should be provided to the Associate Director of Community Development in the Center for Leadership and Involvement (CLI).
+Contact information should be provided to the Office of the Student Centers.